-The University of South Carolina strives to maintain an educational community that fosters the development of students who are ethical, civil, and responsible persons.
-Policies that address student conduct can be found at the Student Conduct and Academic Integrity page
+USC strives to maintain an educational community that fosters the development of students who are ethical, civil, and responsible persons.
+Policies that address student conduct can be found at the Student Conduct and Academic Integrity page (http://sc.edu/about/offices and divisions/student conduct and academic integrity/ind ex.php).

-(http://sc.edu/about/offices_and_divisions/student_conduct_and_academic_integrity/index.php).

-As students' progress through the curriculum, they are preparing for transition into professional life.
+As students progress through the curriculum, they are preparing for transition into professional life.
 Some behaviors expected in the classroom/clinical setting parallel many behaviors expected in the workplace.